www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [x] Link general doc from no-code editor and Gel introduction doc.
     * [x] Add no-code editor as main program on the live server's front menu.
     * [ ] ***CURRENT*** Write final evaluation.
-        * [ ] The no-code editor works, but is not ready for real world use.
+        * [x] The no-code editor works, but is not ready for real world use.
         * [ ] No-code seems to have limited alternative capabilities for logical code compared to normal code.
-        * [ ] No-code is no alternative to language documentation.
+        * [ ] No-code is only partially an alternative to language documentation.
         * [ ] No-code has a potential as a base framework for generally stateful things like configuration and forms etc., which is already known in real world.
 See games, website and document editors.
           No-code basically is more in the direction of a WYSIWYG.